joshuaju/ljw-applications/README.md

 # ljw-applications

-This repository contains projects to support [LJW Aachen e.V.](http://ljw-aachen.de/) in organizational tasks.
+This repository contains tooling to support [LJW Aachen e.V.](http://ljw-aachen.de/) in organizational tasks.

-## Account management
-To keep track of all participants of the summer camp.

-## Lagerbank (translates to "summer camp bank")
-Manage expenses of the camp participats.
-Allows deposits, withdrawal and transfering money.

-## LJW FX Client
+# Client
-A GUI supporting everyday tasks.
-Currently the application supports:
+A GUI to manage expenses of the summer camp participants.
+The application supports:
-- Creating and editing accounts
+- creating and editing accounts
-- Making money deposits and withdrawals
+- making money deposits and withdrawals
-- Transfering money between two accounts
+- transferring money between two accounts

 ![UI Showcase](ljw-fx-client/ui-showcase.png)